 Type C

-In the early 1960s, the NATO countries standardized on a 22 mm. diameter rifle grenade to simplify logistics when troops from different countries operated together.
-For the FAL, this meant either carrying an attachable NATO-spec grenade launcher or incorporating a larger diameter flash-hider/grenade launcher into the FAL design.
-Many non-NATO countries chose to conform to NATO standards as well, resulting in the majority of FALs produced after 1965 having the 22 mm. flash-hider/grenade launcher.
+As a Cold War tactic for facing down the much larger Soviet Army, NATO standardized on a 22 mm. diameter rifle grenade to simplify logistics when troops from different countries operated together.
+For the FAL, this meant either carrying an attachable NATO-spec grenade launcher or incorporating a larger diameter flash-hider/grenade launcher (combo device) into the FAL design.
+Many non-NATO countries chose to conform to NATO standards as well, resulting in the majority of FALs produced after 1962 having the 22 mm. combo-device.

 The Type A bayonet would not work with the larger flash-hider.
 Although innovative, it was also a costly and complex design.
-For its replacement, FN took a back-to-basics approach, returning to the most lasting of bayonet designs—the socket.
+For its replacement, FN took a back-to-basics approach, returning to the most lasting of bayonet designs—the socket bayonet.

-The Type C socket bayonet fits over the flash-hider, so the socket was made with a set of slots that lined up with those on the flash-hider.
+The Type C socket bayonet fits over the combo device, so the socket was made with a set of slots that lined up with the combo device's flash-hider slots.
 The socket was long, almost as long as the blade.
 A simple spring catch was placed at the rear of the socket.
 The bayonet was much lighter than the Type A, mitigating the need for a free-recoil mechanism.
 The blade had a semicircular profile, being flat on top and rounded below.
-Although far from elegant (it resembled a kitchen apple-corer), the Type C was an effective design that was easy to manufacture.
+Although far from elegant (it resembled a kitchen apple-corer), the Type C was an effective bayonet design that was easy to manufacture.

 Early Type C bayonets had serrations on the spring catch.
 Later examples used a modified spring catch with "wings" instead of serrations.
-The final FN production were cast, rather than drawn.
+Both catch designs were produced concurrently, so describing one as early and the other as later is somewhat of a misnomer.
+The serrated catch is the M1963 and the winged catch is the M1965.
+The final FN production Type C bayonets were cast, rather than drawn.
 Most are devoid of markings.
 The most common finish is black paint.
 Parkerized examples are also encountered, as are examples with paint over parkerizing.

-The Type C is somewhat of an enigma.
+The Type C presents somewhat of an enigma.
 It was the most popular FAL bayonet, used by dozens of countries.
 There are many variations, however, relatively little is known about which countries used what variants.
-The following illustrates variations that currently reside in my collection.
+The examples below and on the following page illustrate 11 Type C bayonet variations that currently reside in my collection.

 © Ralph E. Cobb 2009 All Rights Reserved